 OK, so the guy knew how to pick good topics and still not all of them ranked number one and not all of them brought in a lot of traffic.
-But with those thirty three different topics, there's thirty three different articles.
+But with those thirty-three different topics, there are thirty-three different articles.

 He had three opportunities with a good track record to bring people in, and that’s why the website was able to earn over $4,000+ a month and sell for over $70,000+ after less than 2 years.

 That is the exception, not the rule.
 30 articles are not enough to succeed.
 In most cases, it is enough to start writing.
 More content is almost always the answer to reach a 100k pageviews.

 To reach a 100k pageviews, start with general content/topic then you go into hidden topics in your niche.